Curbing the Ramifications of Authorship Abuse in Science: Fibonacci-adjusted Performance Indicators

 Due to this increasing authorship trend, it has been reported that the traditional metrics such as the $h$-index no longer fully correlate with the scientific output of researchers \cite{Koltun2021}.
 A fractional index like the $h$-frac, which normalizes citation counts, provides a better correlation with researchers' scientific output \cite{Koltun2021,egghe2008mathematical}.
 However, simply normalizing citation counts by the number of authors does not adequately credit the authors who made significant contributions compared to the ones who made less and to the others in between.
 Our proposed method adjusts or counts publications and citations based on author rankings in the byline.
 It gives whole credits to the leading contributors and adjusts credits for the supporting contributors without placing any limit on the number of authors.
 Our approach encourages collaborations, while discouraging the manipulation of bibliometric indexes through multi-authorship abuse.

 In the following, we introduce alternative indexes adjusted by the reciprocals of the Fibonacci numbers to evaluate scientific performance based on contribution rather than participation.
 Specifically, we present alternative indexes for counting the amount of publications, the amount of citations, and $h$-index.
-In addition, we present the $T^{\prime}$-index to quantify researchers' leading and supporting roles in their publications.
+In addition, we present the $L^\prime$-index to quantify a researcher's labor contribution across their publications.